hackerspacesg/hackerspace.sg/content/membership/index.md

 community.

-Complete the <a href="/membership/MembershipAgreement.pdf" target="_blank">form</a> and pass it to any memberYou need two members to support your application.
+Complete the <a href="/membership/MembershipAgreement.pdf" target="_blank">form</a> and pass it to any member.
+You need two members to support your application.
 Then, transfer funds, by doing a direct bank transfer to the Hackerspace.SG Standard Chartered bank account:

 	Bank code: 7144